google/quiver-dart/README.md

 ## [quiver.testing.async][]

 `FakeTime` is a mechanism to make time-dependent units testable.
-It calls fake timers in coordation with the manual advancement of fake time.
+It calls fake timers and microtasks in coordation with the manual advancement of fake time.

 `FakeTimer` is a Timer that captures its duration and callback for use in tests.